madnight/blog/source/_drafts/applicative.md

 The different natural transformations, indicated by $\alpha$ (associativity) ,$\rho$ (right identity) ,$\lambda$ (left identity) are part of the monoidal structure on ${\mathcal {C}}$.

-Applicative functors were first introduced in 2008 by Conor McBride and Ross Paterson in their paper *Applicative programming with effects*.[^1] In functional programming every functor is an endofunctor and every functor applied to the monoidal category $\mathbf{Set}$, with the tensor product replaced by cartesian product, inherently possesses a unique strength, resulting in every functor within $\mathbf{Set}$ being strong.
+Applicative functors are a relatively new concept.
+They were first introduced in 2008 by Conor McBride and Ross Paterson in their paper *Applicative programming with effects*.[^1] In functional programming every functor is an endofunctor and every functor applied to the monoidal category $\mathbf{Set}$, with the tensor product replaced by cartesian product, inherently possesses a unique strength, resulting in every functor within $\mathbf{Set}$ being strong.
 In simpler terms, a strong lax monoidal functor is just a lax monoidal functor that also has the property of being a strong functor, and its strength coherently associates with the monoidal structure.
 When we apply this in the context of $\mathbf{Set}$ functors, this coherent association is automatically provided.[^2]

 # Example

-The Applicative Typeclass is Haskell looks slightly different then our definition of a lax monidal functor.
-However there is another typeclass in Haskell called monoidal that directly reflects our definition.
+The Applicative typeclass in Haskell looks slightly different then our definition of a lax monidal functor.
+However there is another typeclass in Haskell called Monoidal that reflects our definition.
 Moreover, there is a equivalence between the two typeclasses Applicative and Monoidal.
-This parallels our previous demonstration of the interchangeability between bind and >>=, as discussed in my post on [monads](/monad).
+This parallels our previous demonstration of the interchangeability between `bind` and `>>=`, as discussed in my post on [monads](/monad).
 Let me first introduce the typeclass Monoidal and then we show that this is equivalent to Applicative.

 Haskell Definition of Monoidal (Interface)